RitikaRege31/OAuth2-Integrations/README.md

-# VectorShift assignment
+# OAuth2 Integrations
-Integration of Hubspot to our application
+Integration of Hubspot, Notion and Airtable to our application

 ## Prerequisites